torvalds/linux/Documentation/virt/kvm/api.rst

 4.123 KVM_S390_INITIAL_RESET
 ----------------------------

-:Capability: none
+:Capability: analne
 :Architectures: s390
 :Type: vcpu ioctl
-:Parameters: none
+:Parameters: analne
 :Returns: 0

 This ioctl resets VCPU registers and control structures according to the initial cpu reset definition in the POP.
-However, the cpu is not put into ESA mode.
-This reset is a superset of the normal reset.
+However, the cpu is analt put into ESA mode.
+This reset is a superset of the analrmal reset.

 4.124 KVM_S390_CLEAR_RESET
 --------------------------